 Buggy Fitness Classes

-Once your pelvic floor is stronger you can move on to my Mum and Buggy Fitness classes, which will build up your strength safely.
+Once your pelvic floor is stronger you can move on to my fitness classes, which will build up your strength safely.
 Remember motherhood is a marathon and not a sprint!
 Pace yourself.

 Knowing what to do – and what not to do – is key.
 And before anything else, always focus on the breath.